-Net revenues increased primarily due to the acquisition of Barletta at the beginning of the first quarter of Fiscal 2022.
+Net revenues increased in the first six months of Fiscal 2022 compared to the first six months of Fiscal 2021 primarily due to the acquisition of Barletta at the beginning of the first quarter of Fiscal 2022.

-Adjusted EBITDA increased primarily due to the acquisition of Barletta at the beginning of the first quarter of Fiscal 2022.
+Adjusted EBITDA increased in the first six months of Fiscal 2022 compared to the first six months of Fiscal 2021 primarily due to the acquisition of Barletta at the beginning of the first quarter of Fiscal 2022.